jonhue/cv/work.md

-# Projects
+# Work

-This document gives an overview of the projects I worked on organized with a timeline.
+This document gives an organized overview of my work.
 It should be more in-depth than the [CV](README.md) and more organized (and complete) than my [GitHub profile](https://github.com/jonhue).

 *
     `2019`